 Despite Crysis Remastered being based on the inferior console build’s architecture, it can still be quite demanding for most PCs.

-Developer Crytek has even included a ‘Can It Run Crysis?’ mode which demands an RTX 2080 Super or 2080 Ti graphics card.
+The developer Crytek has also added a ‘Can It Run Crysis?’ feature that requires an RTX 2080 Super or 2080 Ti GPU.

 Deliver us the Moon